 Call DP&L as soon as you know that you will need a change in your equipment or in our facilities that serve you.
 You may be responsible for charges associated with changing the equipment.
 Some examples of material changes in customer equipment include: upgrading your service, adding three-phase service, relocating facilities and adding facilities.

 Periodically, we test meters to ensure their accuracy.
 We may need to gain access to the meter to conduct this testing.
-Customers may request that their meter be tested, free of charge, once in a 36 month period.
-The test is always free if the meter proves to be faulty.
-Otherwise, there may be charges for the test.
+Customers may request that their meter be tested, free of charge, once in a 36-month period.
+For each additional test within 36 months, there may be a charge for the test unless the meter proves to be faulty.

 Our Employees Carry ID